Reed-CompBio/spras/docs/contributing.rst

 ..

-   Note: The “caption” field should be a short title for the docs page you’re adding, and the ``my-alg`` section after it must be the name of your new file without the ``.rst`` extension.
+   Note: The "caption" field should be a short title for the docs page you're adding, and the ``my-alg`` section after it must be the name of your new file without the ``.rst`` extension.

 Step 7: Work with SPRAS maintainers to revise the pull request